SatoshiNakamotoHSG/GroupProject/README.md

 It includes the following statistical analyses:

-- descriptive statistics
+- Descriptive statistics
-- factor analysis
+- Factor analysis
-- cluster analysis
+- Cluster analysis
 - ANOVA
-- regression models
+- Regression model

 The code is well commented, both from a technical as well as statistical standpoint.
 My aim was that anyone who finds my code on github would be able to understand, modify and use it.
 It is split into a lot of sections which can be collapsed.
 Experience R coders can therefore easily skip sections that are not relevant for them.